 How does therapy work?

 You may find yourself asking: Why can’t I change this part of my life, even though it causes me so much pain?
-How do I keep ending up in this same situation—precisely the one I want to avoid?
+Or, why do I keep ending up in this same situation—precisely the one I want to avoid?

-Our instinct in these moments is often to seek some distance from our discomfort—to fix it, quiet it, or escape it.
-But the real work of therapy begins not with escape, but with turning toward the discomfort, and asking what it’s trying to tell us.
+Our instinct in these moments is often to seek some distance from our discomfort—to fix it, quiet it, escape it.
+The work of therapy, however, begins with a different kind of movement—not running to escape, but turning toward the discomfort, to ask what else it might be trying to tell us.

-Why do we keep repeating the same mistakes, or linger over such painful feelings, or ruminate on the most painful memories?
-What is at work in our hidden, unconscious selves that compels us to return to what hurts?
+Why do we keep repeating the same mistakes?
+Why do we ruminate on our most painful memories, or linger over our worst insecurities?
+What is at work inside us—in our hidden, unconscious selves—that compels us to return to what hurts?

 These are not rhetorical questions.
-They mark the beginning of a serious inquiry.
+They can mark the beginning of a serious inquiry.

 Therapy provides the conditions to stay with these questions long enough for something unexpected to emerge—opening the door to a different kind of knowledge about yourself, and, over time, a different way of encountering the world.